 We receive and process samples from a wide range of paediatric and adult tumours.Tumour tissue may be referred at diagnosis, for monitoring, at disease progression or at relapse.

 The department offers karyotype analysis from fresh samples only.

-We have a large number of FISH probes available, for full list see malignancy FISH probes.
-FISH probes.
-We are able to FISH preparations from fresh tissue or paraffin embedded/frozen tissue.
+We have a large number of FISH probes available in line with the test directory published on the NHS England website.
+Please see our Tumour FISH probe list.
+We are able to FISH preparations from paraffin embedded/frozen tissue.
 Please contact the Cytogenetics Department to discuss your requirements and the availability of FISH probes.

-FISH on parrafin embedded tissue sections.
+FISH on paraffin embedded tissue sections.
 Positive MDM2 amplification.

-FISH on parrafin embedded tissue sections.
+FISH on paraffin embedded tissue sections.
 Positive EWSR1 rearrangement.

-FISH on parrafin embedded tissue sections.
+FISH on paraffin embedded tissue sections.
 Positive ALK rearrangement.

 Limitations of tests

 The success and accuracy of FISH studies on paraffin embedded tissue slides depends on the tumour load within the tissue on the slides and the amount of tissue itself.
 Generally at least 100 good quality interphase cells are analysed.
 A slide with a very small amount of tissue may therefore not be sufficient to obtain a full result.
 If the tumour load is low, the neoplastic clone may not be represented within the cells analysed.
 If the tissue has been damaged or crushed during the preservation process this may also compromise the result.

 In addition please see our malignancy samples limitations below: